United States Refugee Admissions Program

-The United States Refugee Admissions Program (USRAP) is a collaboration among federal agencies and nonprofit organizations responsible for identifying and admitting qualified refugees for resettlement in the United States.
+The United States Refugee Admissions Program (USRAP) is a collaboration among federal agencies and non-profits responsible for identifying and admitting qualified refugees for resettlement in the United States.
+Refugee admission counts under USRAP have varied over time in response to global displacement patterns, domestic political priorities, and national security considerations.

-The program operates under Section 207 of the Immigration and Nationality Act of 1965, which authorizes the admission of refugees who meet defined criteria of persecution or humanitarian concern.

 Overview

-According to the U.S. Citizenship and Immigration Services (USCIS), USRAP's purpose is to provide resettlement opportunities to individuals overseas who are of "special humanitarian concern," while maintaining national security and preventing fraud.
+USRAP provides resettlement opportunities to individuals of "special humanitarian concern" while maintaining national security and preventing fraud.

-Each year, the President of the United States, after consultation with Congress, determines refugee admissions ceilings and priorities for the coming fiscal year.
+Each year, the president of the United States, after consultation with Congress, determines refugee admissions ceilings and priorities for the coming fiscal year.

-Goals

-The U.S. Citizenship and Immigration Services (USCIS) states that USRAP's mission is "to offer resettlement opportunities to people overseas who are of special humanitarian concern while protecting national security and combating fraud".
-The goals of USRAP are: